 Mistakes like the head in the sand approach where people should just join because I know my training is good.
 The knee jerk ‘more marketing approach’ where we look for more clients outside of our business instead of focusing on the one’s we already have.
 The mistake of not trying to build community in our bootcamps by offering more than just training to our clients.
 The mistake of not showing you care.
 And finally the mistake of mischarging what we are worth and sabotaging our business.

 I danced around these mistakes for a long time.
-Probably because for me the solutions to those problems were the hard work.
-The work that would require me to put myself out there and maybe just maybe fail.
+Probably because for me the solutions to those problems felt scary.
+It would require me to put myself out there and maybe just maybe fail.

 When in reality this was the important work that was going to allow me to work smarter and get the bootcamp business I desired.
 A reliable, fun bootcamp with a great group of people.